8icn/intellij-thrift/README.md

 The difference is to add recognition of our own namespace nova.

 ## How to build
+**You need to use the Community Edition IntelliJ to build plugin.**

 * Invalidate output: Build -> Rebuild Project
 * zip $PROJECT_ROOT/out/artifacts/thrift folder
 * share the zip file